thinkful-ei26/jordan-hollywomen-client/README.md

 - Full rendering of clickable poster images -- each one corresponding to all possibilities/matches from the user search term
 - Results Modal that displays the results (and possible a snarky comment...)
 - When a user searches either TV or Movies, we've created endpoints to directly access the https://www.themoviedb.org API
-- Nav bar with links to 'Most searched terms' and 'favorites'
+- Nav bar with links to 'Most searched terms'
 - Link to a separate page for 'MOST SEARCHED TERMS', a calculated list of the user's most frequent searched terms
-- Link to a separate page for 'FAVORITES', a list of the user's saved searches
 - Mobile-first design
 - A11y friendly